bja43/anc-prob/README.md

 ## Knowledge

 Knowledge is used to require or forbid various types of relationships between user defined groups of variables.
 Knowledge can be added to the analysis by JSON file.
-The JSON file should be constructed with to mandatory arrays:
+The JSON file should be constructed with two mandatory arrays:
    * **"sets"** is an array containing users defined group names for users defined groups of variables:
       * groups should not be named *"sets"* or *"rels"*;
       * groups can contain overlapping variables;